mjh18500/powershell-scripts/README.md

 WIN = Windows OS

-GOOG= JavaScript used in Google Scripts
+GOOG= JavaScript used in Google Apps Script